ALDCLAB/cse15l-lab-reports/index.md

 # Lab Report Week 1 #
 # Remote Access and The File System #
 ## Visual Studio Code ##
 All other steps were done within Visual Studio Code.
 I already downloaded Visual Studio Code before, so this step was already done for me.
+From what I remember, I went to the official site and downloaded Visual Studio Code from there.
 ![Image](visualstudiocodelab.PNG)
 ---